ktagilbert/rookie-dev/_posts/2016-02-20-first-bootstrap-project-2.markdown

 ## The process of learning Bootstrap
 To get started with Bootstrap, I really only had to become familiar with the different classes that would help me design my one page [example project](https://github.com/ktagilbert/Bootstrap-Example).
 I just started by reading about the Bootstrap grid system and components.
 From there, it was easy to start building my site.

-There a ton of resources out there to help you learn these classes as well so I'm not going to try and cover everything you need to know about the framework.
+There are a ton of resources out there to help you learn these classes as well so I'm not going to try and cover everything you need to know about the framework.
 Instead, I'm just going to tell you about the elements that I think have the most common use cases.

 ##1.
 Jumbotron